madison-vega/react-portfolio/README.md

 ## Usage

-You will be able to navigate my portfolio via various links, as well as navigating to my project live site or repository.
+This is a single page application, you will be able to view my bio, projects and contact info in one area.
+I have a contact card on my page with links to Github, LinkedIn, my email, phone number, and also a link to download my resume.

 ## License